thenineteen/Semiology-Visualisation-Tool/README.md

 The mega_analysis module cleans the DataFrame of data, pivots occurences of semiology, allowing for semiology_dictionary taxonomy replacement regex searches, maps the documented localisations to gif parcellations and can scale these mappings using different scalers/transformers.

 Data can be filtered based on the above ground truths, Bayesian priors and other exclusions.

-## Branches
-* Master branch - to be used with slicer module for 3D visualisation ** (merged from separate repo (https://github.com/fepegar/EpilepsySemiology))
-* Mappings Calibrations starting at v 1.1.0: use this branch (do not merge with master) for claibration of visualisations of GIF mappings.
-* MegaAnalysis-March2020 branch - original verbose module for development and progress stats ** (thenineteen jupyter backwards compatibility. pre-Beta release)

 ## Installation Guide